PrinceKaKKad/Ministry-of-defence/README.md

 The Ministry of Defence website provides information about the military, Indian regiments, and various equipment used by the armed forces.
 The website consists of an admin panel and a front end.

-<font color="red">**Note: This project is solely intended for educational purposes and should not be used for any unauthorized or illegal activities.**</font>
+**Note: <span style="color:red">This project is solely intended for educational purposes and should not be used for any unauthorized or illegal activities.</span>**

 ## Admin Panel